ny4rlk0/Telegram-User-Add-Bot-Python/README.md

 5-) As you can see example config1.cfg create new config as config2.cfg and use creadentials u get in step 4.

-6-) Run the interface have fun. (arayuz.exe)
+6-) Run the interface have fun. (arayuz.exe or interface.py)

  PS: U can get other channels or groups member list too.
-Might wanna make ur own github or other copy since there is possibility that someone request me to take this down.

  PS2: Default number are best dont use it one account to add more then 15 users.

  (Account status is resetting every 2-3 days so u can use same account after 2-3 days or 24 hours.)

  PS3: Do not change the file names and keep them in same folder.

- Windows Ready (Turkish Lang) Release:
-Sadly go deleted!